-The TLS Feature extension MAY be used with any TLS server regardless of whether the server offers support.
-Server support for the TLS Feature extension is nevertheless desirable as it can reduce the risk of administrative error.
+A TLS server certificate containing a TLS Feature extension MAY be used with any TLS server that supports the specified features.
+It is not necessary for the server to provide support for the TLS Feature extension itself.
+Such support is nevertheless desirable as it can reduce the risk of administrative error.

 A server SHOULD verify that its configuration is compatible with the TLS Feature extension expressed in a certificate it presents.
-A server MAY override local configuration options if necessary to ensure consistency but SHOULD inform the administrator whenever such an inconsitency is discovered.
+A server MAY override local configuration options if necessary to ensure consistency but SHOULD inform the administrator whenever such an inconsistency is discovered.